Do I Have to Be Examined by the Insurance Doctor if I Have a Personal Injury Lawsuit?

-The videos listed below are about a type of independent medical exam called a peer review or paper review used to deny treatment but in a lawsuit, the insurance company for the defense is entitled to medical exams to prove your injuries don’t exist or are not related to your accident.
-The videos are about reviews without an exam but in a lawsuit, you will have a physical exam.
+The videos listed below are about a type of independent medical exam called a peer review or paper review used to deny treatment.
+In a lawsuit, the insurance company’s attorney for the defense is entitled to medical exams to prove your injuries don’t exist or are not related to your accident.

 Dateline: The Paper Chase Pt 1 of 4 State Farm used a doctor’s “paper review” (a/k/a peer review) to rule that injuries were not related to the accident and deny payment